GoogleContainerTools/skaffold/integration/examples/custom-buildx/README.md

 interactions with Skaffold's artifact caching.

-Skaffold normally caches the artifact after a successful container image build using the principle that a build should produce the same container image given the same source.
-Skaffold records an association of the resulting image digest with a hash of the artifact source.
-This principle is the same as how Docker and other builders cache image layers to speed up builds.
+Skaffold normally caches the artifact after a successful container image build.
+Using the principle that given the same source inputs, a build should produce the same container image, Skaffold records an association of the resulting image digest with a hash of the artifact source.
+This is the same principle used followed Docker and other builders to cache image layers to speed up builds.

 In this example, the build script configures Buildx differently depending on the `$PUSH_IMAGE` flag.